jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/0008fa5bd533d759d33c408e5256b13a455da4bb/Variance%20Importance%20Plot.png">
 </p>

-According to the plot above, based on the model, the most important attribute of selecting all genres is tempo, duration and danceability of a song.
+According to the graph above, based on the model, the most important attribute of selecting all genres is tempo, duration and danceability of a song.

 <ins>*Buidling a classfication tree model:*</ins>